aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-excel-charts/data-labeling/_index.md

 column.setCaption("Expenses");
 ```

+Notice the use of `setCaption` – this is how you **set column caption** (or row caption) in Aspose.Cells.

 ## Customizing Labels

-Aspose.Cells for Java allows you to customize labels by changing fonts, colors, and other formatting options.
-This ensures your labels are not only informative but also visually appealing.
+Beyond plain text, you can style labels to make them stand out.

 ```java
 // Customize label formatting